MarynaShavlak/dev-interview-hub/src/features/addCommentForm/ui/AddCommentForm/RedesignedAddCommentForm/README.md

 ```
 ## Conclusion

-The **`RedesignedAddCommentForm`** component is a key part of applications that adopt the latest design system.
-By providing a sleek and modern interface for adding comments, it enhances the user experience while aligning with contemporary design standards.
+The **`RedesignedAddCommentForm`** component is essential for applications that embrace the latest design system, delivering a sleek, modern interface for users to add comments.
+This component not only enhances the overall user experience through updated UI elements but also ensures consistency with contemporary design standards.
+By leveraging the `useAddCommentForm` hook for efficient state management and event handling, the component remains both functional and easy to maintain, making it a valuable asset during the transition to a more refined user interface.